Modern Foreign Languages

-Modern Foreign Languages are taught in four well-equipped classrooms using the media of interactive whiteboards, media player and software featuring cutting edge learning resources.
+Modern Foreign Languages are taught in four well-equipped classrooms using the media of interactive whiteboards, media player and software featuring innovative learning resources.
 Use of web-based material is well employed across the department.
-The French Textbooks in all years and the Spanish KS4 books are all fully interactive and accessed at home via the school website.
+The French Textbooks in all years and the Spanish KS4 books are all fully interactive and accessed at home via individual student login.

 Key Stage 3